 The State Board of Education accepted the number of "40" as the minimum size for subgroups at its January 2003 meeting.
-They will have revisited this issue and adopted the minimum subgroup size, stated in Table 4, at a 2005 meeting.
+They will have adopted the minimum subgroup size, stated in Table 4, at a 2005 meeting.
 Illinois will apply this number consistently across the state.